irinayiwei/YouTube-Subscriber-Prediction/README.md

 Optimally, this project will help stakeholders to:

-- Predict the future subscriber number of entry-level YouTube channels and compare among young channels for potential profitability
+- Predict the future subscriber number of entry-level YouTube channels
 - Identify mature channels with similar growth path for young channels
 - Provide insights on the influential factors of the growth of YouTube channels